-There were four main elements to the overall GSM architecture and these could often be further split.
+There were four main elements to the overall GSM network architecture and these could often be further split.
 Elements like the base station controller, MSC, AuC, HLR, VLR and the like are brought together to form the overall system.

-The 2G GSM network architecture, although now superseded gives an excellent introduction into some of the basic capabilities required to set up a mobile phone network and how all the entities operate together.
+The 2G GSM network architecture, although now superseded gives an excellent introduction into some of the basic capabilities required to set up a mobile communications phone network and how all the entities operate together.

 GSM network architecture elements

 In order that the GSM system operates together as a complete system, the overall network architecture brings together a series of data network identities, each with several elements.

 The GSM network architecture is defined in the GSM specifications and it can be grouped into four main areas: